 - a.
-Interim examinations are assessed by numerical marks on a scale from 1 to 10.
-In order to pass an exam students must achieve a mark of 6 or higher.
-Marks lower than 6 are rounded off to whole marks, marks of 6 and higher are rounded off to half marks. - b.
-In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric mark.
+Interim examinations are assessed by numerical grades on a scale from 1 to 10.
+Grades lower than 6 are rounded off to whole grades, grades of 6 and higher are rounded off to half grades.
+In order to pass an interim examination students must achieve a grade of 6 or higher after rounding off. - b.
+In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric grade.
 A final pass/fail assessment for a course is allowed only with consent of the Examining Board.
 This is outlined per course in the Study Handbook.
 A pass/fail assessment is not permitted for thesis and living lab. - c.
 The Rules and Regulations provide further information on the assessment methods and standards for interim examinations.

 Article 29.
-Results and announcement of results
+Results and announcement of results of interim examination components and interim examinations

 - a.
-The examiner determines the result of a written interim examination of the core mandatory courses in MMD within ten working days after the day on which the examination is taken. - b.
-The examiner determines the result of an oral interim examination immediately after the examination is taken and provides the student with the result in writing. - c.
-In the case of educational units for which no written or oral interim examination is given (such as an living lab or thesis), the examiner determines the result within ten days after the submission deadline, as determined by the examiner, on condition that the student has submitted on time.
-If the student fails to submit on time, the examiner shall determine the result within a reasonable term. - d.
-Within the time limits referred to in this Article, the examiner ensures the results are announced by entering the results in the student information system.
-Students can find this information in this system.
+The examiner determines the result of a test of the core mandatory courses in MMD within ten working days after the day on which the examination is taken. - b.
+The examiner determines the result of an oral test immediately after the examination is taken and provides the student with the result in writing. - c.
+In the case of a non-cursory course (such as an internship or thesis), the examiner determines the result within ten days after the submission deadline, as determined by the examiner, on condition that the student has submitted on time. - d.
+Within the time limits referred to in this Article, the examiner ensures that the result of an interim examination is announced by entering the result in the student information system.
+If an interim examination consists of different components, the examiner enters the weighted results of these components, unless a minimum grade has been set for one of the components and this minimum grade has not been achieved.
+The student can also take note of this through this system.